Finite-size effects and scaling properties of chiral and baryon-number fluctuations: Introduction

-In this work, we focus on the finite-size effects on the phase structure and charge fluctuations in an effective model that can describe the critical endpoint in the thermodynamic limit.
-The volume dependence of the QCD phase diagram and the hypothetical critical endpoint has already been widely studied using such approaches via momentum space constraints \cite{Palhares:2009tf, Abreu:2015jya, Abreu:2017lxf, Luecker:2009bs, Tripolt:2013zfa, Bernhardt:2021iql, Magdy:2015eda, Kovacs:2023kcn, Kovacs:2023kbv}.
+In this work, we focus on the finite-size effects on the phase structure and charge fluctuations in an effective model that exhibits a critical endpoint in the thermodynamic limit.
+The volume dependence of the QCD phase diagram and the hypothetical critical endpoint has already been widely studied using such approaches via momentum-space constraints \cite{Palhares:2009tf, Abreu:2015jya, Abreu:2017lxf, Luecker:2009bs, Almasi:2016zqf, Tripolt:2013zfa, Bernhardt:2021iql, Magdy:2015eda, Kovacs:2023kcn, Kovacs:2023kbv}.
 However, when these constraints are applied to a mean-field model, the divergences at the critical point cannot be removed, and the finite-size scaling is trivially absent.

-Here, we attempt to build a different formulation of the problem using the volume-dependent partition function directly and derive physical quantities analogously to the case of thermodynamics in a grand canonical ensemble.
-We employ a model featuring a critical divergence in the infinite volume limit, which is regulated in finite volumes and exhibits finite-size scaling.
+Here, we consider a formulation with a volume-dependent partition function including zero-mode integration and derive observables in close analogy to the grand-canonical ensemble.
+We employ a model that exhibits a critical divergence in the infinite-volume limit, which is then regulated at finite volume, giving rise to finite-size scaling.

+At the most basic level, we isolate the volume effect from the zero-mode treatment by retaining only the statistical weighting of the spatially constant (zero) mode, while using a size-independent mean-field effective potential.
+This corresponds to neglecting momentum-space constraints, vacuum fluctuations, and the gradient terms.

+We then extend this setup by systematically incorporating additional sources of finite-size dependence.
+First, momentum discretization introduces an intrinsic volume dependence in the effective potential, whose effects are previously explored~\cite{Kovacs:2023kbv}.
+Second, gradient terms generate spatial correlations beyond the zero-mode approximation.
+A complete treatment of these contributions requires solving the equation of motion for the classical field and determining its spatial profile, as explored in recent works~\cite{Li:2021qcb, Lo:2026xuc}.
+Here, we instead incorporate gradient effects through a parametrized spatial profile for the mean field.
+This allows us to assess the impact of kinetic terms without solving the full equation of motion for spatially resolved field configurations.

 We study specifically the scaling behavior and finite-size effects on various charge susceptibilities and their ratios.
-The importance of these quantities is given by their accessibility in both theory and experiments, and their expected size (in)dependence, which together make them one of the main tools in the search for the CEP \cite{PhysRevLett.126.092301, STAR:2022etb, HADES:2020wpc, Kitazawa:2012at, Sorensen:2024mry}.
+The importance of these quantities is given by their accessibility in both theory and experiments, and their expected size (in)dependence, which make them one of the main tools in the search for the CEP \cite{PhysRevLett.126.092301, STAR:2022etb, HADES:2020wpc, Kitazawa:2012at, Sorensen:2024mry}.